hagi/motion-playground/README.md

 step 1: add some other view available by using button
   - where is border of the button?
-  - how to go up from cmd+point in simulator, ButtonLabel -> Button
+  - how to go up from cmd+point in simulator, ButtonLabel -> Button (repl/console info needed)